JvanKatwijk/qt-dab/README.md

 Anyway, while preparing the sources for Qt6, some more changes were made, so the version number was increased and is 6.9.

-Apart from the modifications required for Qt6 - mosty the Qt_audio soundhandler - some more modifications were made, most of them on my "todo" list.
+Apart from the modifications required for Qt6 - mosty the Qt_audio soundhandler  that is still troublesome for windows using Qt6 - some more modifications were made, most of them on my "todo" list.
 Some of them are clearly visible, others are "under the hood"

+ * the spectrum widget is slightly enlarged, to get a better view on the different "scopes".
+Additionally, the NULL scope has a marker, telling here the software "thinks" the first datablock in the input samplestream starts (ideally this is sample 504).
+Furthermore, as an experiment, the largest peaks in the correlation scope are matched to TII data.

  * the audio strength meter and the "mot" indicator are placed on the main widget, which seems to make more sense

  * the Spectrum widget has a "BER" indicator for the FIC segments, this indicator shows the ratio between bits that are modified in the Viterbi decoder, vs the total amount of bits.
-As such this indicator gives a good idea on the real quality of decoding, the picture below show a value of 0.012, indicating that (on average) 12 bits per 1000 were wrong and needed correction when decoding the FIC data.
+As such this indicator gives a good idea on the real quality of the decoded samples, the picture below show a value of 0.015, indicating that (on average) 15 input bits per 1000  needed correction when decoding the FIC data.

  * the Quality indicator on the spectrum widget shows now the Modulation quality as defined in ETSI TR 101 290 V1.3.1.